 “Berrisford Smith, owner of Smitty’s Auto Service, has found satisfaction and success since striking out on his own….”
-That was the caption under a large photo of Smitty standing in his shop, posing for The Gainsville Sun twenty-three years ago.
+That was the caption under a large photo of Smitty standing in his shop, posing for The Gainsville Sun twenty-seven years ago.
 A lot has changed since Smitty graced the front page of the newspaper’s Business & Careers section, but his sentiments remain the same.

 Smitty spent nearly a decade working as an Auto Technician for the then local VW Dealership before deciding to open his own auto repair service.
 Friends and family worried.
 With a young family, a new home, and other responsibilities, should he assume the many risks of business ownership?
 They didn’t worry for long.